 - Present your case in court to pursue compensation if necessary

 While our team can do several legal tasks on your behalf, we want to reassure you that the final word in all decisions is yours.
 We aim to represent your interests and keep you updated on your case’s progress.

-Compensation in Slip and Fall Injury Cases Varies by the Case
+Compensation In Slip And Fall Injury Cases Varies

-For example, in terms of your financial losses, we may be able to help you recover:
+For example, in terms of your financial losses, we might be able to help you recover:

 - The cost of receiving medical care for your injuries